Community Forums in Southend

 For further information please go to their website via Useful Websites on the right of this page.

-The Volunteer Organisers Forum is for voluntary groups and organisations who involve volunteers in their work.
-For further information please visit the web link on the right of this page.
+The Volunteer Organisers Forum is run by SAVS for voluntary groups and not-for-profit organisations, including statutory, who involve volunteers in their work.
+For further information please visit their website.